 We partner with local charities, educational institutions and government organisations to achieve lasting impact in the community.
 We support efforts to build sustainable livelihoods for underserved communities, in particular for women and youth.

 Supporting lifelong learning

 At COMO, we champion educational efforts in language and literacy.
 In Bali, local kindergarten students enjoy a hands-on curriculum that includes gardening, hygiene and storytelling.
 The classes, developed and taught by COMO employees and held at the hotel, also use these activities to teach spoken English.
 COMO Cocoa Island in the Maldives supports two schools on neighbouring islands through facility and equipment upgrades.
 At COMO Parrot Cay in the Turks and Caicos, we enjoy a fruitful relationship with the local high school, providing funding, job training, industry exposure and building maintenance services.
-In Bangkok, COMO Metropolitan supports Prathanadee Foundation to run personal development workshops to young women who have moved to the capital city in search of work.

 Developing local talent

 Every COMO hotel also takes a great interest in enabling local youth to gain employment within the hospitality industry.
 Through training, internships, industry talks and tours of our properties, we hope to inspire the next generation of dedicated hoteliers with passion, creativity and style.
 COMO The Halkin in London extends mentorship to youth while COMO Maalifushi in the Maldives and COMO Uma Ubud in Bali provides scholarships in hospitality training for underprivileged youth.
 COMO Cocoa Island has partnered with our dive operator to give interested local high school students the opportunity to obtain dive certification — a valuable skillset for employment in the Maldives.